 The analysis is performed taking the EEA as a geographical scope and the time period of analysis is set to 15 years.
 An attempt was undertaken to quantify the health impacts.
 The methodology of quantification used was based on key elements described in the RPA report (2011).
-The most suitable two approaches were exercised: using "dose-response relationship" (approach A; the point 1 from the RPA Report) and "Starting point is prevalence" (point 3 from the RPA report).
-Approach A is mostly relevant for hepatotoxicity and alcohol intolerance effects, since NOAEL and LOAEL exist for these effects for humans.
+The most suitable two approaches were exercised: using "dose-response relationship" (option 1; the point 1 from the RPA Report) and "Starting point is prevalence" (option 3; point 3 from the RPA report).
+Option 1 is mostly relevant for hepatotoxicity and alcohol intolerance effects, since NOAEL and LOAEL exist for these effects for humans.
 However, no sufficient level of certainty to do this exists for the developmental and carcinogenicity endpoints, due to the absence of dose-response relationship in humans for these endpoints.
-Additionally, a third option to assess in some quantitative way the effectivity of the various RMOs on human health risks was to assess their risk reduction capacity.
-An assumption was made that the decrease in exposure caused by the implementation of a RMO will lead to a change, a decrease, in the RCRs.
-This approach (somewhat point 4 from the RPA report) is not a human health impact assessment, but merely a quantification of the effect of an RMO on RCRs.